-Swainson's hawk survey history on the larger WSP study area: On June 21, 2010 LOA biologists Jeff Gurule and Geoff Cline observed a pair of Swainson's hawks soaring above and around the tailwater pond located 1.5 miles southwest of the Project Site.
+Swainson's hawk survey history on the larger WSP study area: On June 21, 2010 LOA biologists Jeff Gurule and Geoff Cline observed a pair of Swainson's hawks soaring above and around the off-site tailwater pond located 1.5 miles southwest of the Project Site.
 The two hawks vocalized an alarm call when first encountered flying low over the pond and then soared high into the air.
 The hawks were encountered again within 30 minutes flying low over the off-site tailwater pond.
-Although approximately 30 minutes was spent in a thorough search for a nest, no Swainson's hawk nest was observed in the trees associated with the tailwater pond.
+Although approximately 30 minutes was spent in a thorough search for a nest, no Swainson's hawk nest was observed in the trees associated with the off-site tailwater pond.
 An active barn owl nest was found however.
-Although the behavior of the Swainson's hawks observed indicated the possibility that a nest may occur in the trees associated with the tailwater pond.
+Although the behavior of the Swainson's hawks observed indicated the possibility that a nest may occur in the trees associated with the off-site tailwater pond.

 In 2011, surveys for Swainson's hawks were made on March 21 and April 5 by LOA ecologists Katrina Krakow and Nathan Hale, April 12 and 13 by Katrina Krakow, April 19 and 20 by Katrina Krakow and biologist Robert Shields, and May 3, and 17 by Katrina Krakow.
-The majority of surveys focused on the tailwater pond which has a row of riparian trees along its margins.
+The majority of surveys focused on the off-site tailwater pond which has a row of riparian trees along its margins.
 Shorter surveys were made near the King's River along Jackson Road, approximately 4.5 miles northeast of the Project Site, where Swainson's hawks have been observed in previous years.
 A pair of Swainson's hawks were observed off of Jackson Road near the Kings River on 21 March, and 5, 12, and 13 April 2011.
 Only one individual was observed at a time (both individuals were observed separately) starting on April 19th, which may indicate the beginning of nesting, although no nest was located.
 On 3 May 2011, a Swainson's hawk was observed over the housing of the Lemoore Air Base along Highway 198, approximately 3.5 miles north of the Project Site.
-A pair of Swainson's hawks were observed over the tailwater pond beginning on 19 April 2011 by LOA ecologist Katrina Krakow and biologist Robert Shields, and only one individual was observed at a time (both individuals were observed separately) starting on 3 May by LOA ecologist Katrina Krakow, which may indicate the beginning of nesting for this pair.
+A pair of Swainson's hawks were observed over the off-site tailwater pond beginning on 19 April 2011 by LOA ecologist Katrina Krakow and biologist Robert Shields, and only one individual was observed at a time (both individuals were observed separately) starting on 3 May by LOA ecologist Katrina Krakow, which may indicate the beginning of nesting for this pair.
 These individuals were observed interacting with a pair of red-tailed hawks, which were also observed only singularly near the pond.
 Two great horned owl nests were observed in trees along the south side of the pond, on 19 April, one owlet was observed in one nest and two owlets were observed in the other nest.
-However, as at least two pair of Swainson's hawks were observed either over or in the vicinity of the WSP study area, both observed pairs of this species most likely forage onsite, although, due to lack of suitable nest trees, they are not expected to nest on or within a half-mile of the Aquamarine Project Site.
+However, as at least two pair of Swainson's hawks were observed either over or in the vicinity of the WSP study area, both observed pairs of this species most likely forage onsite, although, due to lack of suitable nest trees, they are not expected to nest onsite, however, potentially suitable nesting habitat occurs at the off-site tailwater pond of the southwestern corner of the Solar Blue Project Site.